greenstonesoft/greenstone-dds/README.md

 Please feel free to leave any feedbacks or ask for software supports.
 Users can either raise issues in this repo or contact gitsupport@greenstonesoft.com for support.

-Apart from SWIFT DDS, greenstone also provides SWIFT DDS-RT, which is specifically designed to run on resource-limited hardware, such as embedded MCUs.
-SWIFT DDS-RT has received the ISO 26262 ASIL-D Functional Safety certification, making it well suited for application scenarios that have high functional safety requirements.
+For MCUs or ARM R/M architectures, greenstone also provides SWIFT DDS-RT, which is specifically designed to run on resource-limited hardware.
+Unlike some MCU implementations that adopt DDS-XRCE protocol, DDS-RT is a full DDS protocol implementation with all the standard API's and Qos.

-For the full version of SWIFT DDS/SWIFT DDS-RT, or any commercial cooperating inquiries, please contact bd@greenstonesoft.com.
+For the commercial version of SWIFT DDS/SWIFT DDS-RT, or any commercial cooperating inquiries, please contact bd@greenstonesoft.com.